 Decision makers rely on the Intelligence Community to provide accurate and relevant forecasts, and IARPA is working to identify methods to maximize the quality of these forecasts.
-IARPA’s Geopolitical Forecasting (GF) Challenge invites individuals or teams to develop innovative solutions and methods for integrating crowdsourced forecasts and other data into accurate, timely forecasts of geopolitical events.
+The Geopolitical Forecasting (GF) Challenge invites Solvers from around the world to develop innovative solutions and methods for integrating crowdsourced forecasts and other data into accurate, timely forecasts on worldwide issues.

-- Who will win the upcoming presidential election in Egypt?
+- Who will win the upcoming presidential election in Mexico?

 - What will the spot price of Brent Crude oil be on [date]?

-In order to answer these questions, solvers will be given access to a continuously updated stream of forecast judgments produced by a crowd of human forecasters and will be allowed to use other data sources to produce their solutions.
-The challenge presents an opportunity for individuals and teams to earn prizes by creating methods that successfully forecast a wide variety of geopolitical events, such as political elections, international conflict, disease outbreaks, and macro-economic indicators.
+The challenge presents an opportunity for individuals and teams to earn prizes by creating methods that can successfully forecast a wide variety of geopolitical events, such as political elections, disease outbreaks, and macro-economic indicators.

-- Questions will be released on the platform and can be pulled through the API
+- IFPs will be released via the API

-Each forecast question will include a set of exhaustive, and mutually exclusive response options, and will have a final resolution date that may range from a day to many months in the future.
-Challenge participants will be asked to produce forecasts until the question resolves.
+- Each IFP will include a set of exhaustive, and mutually exclusive response options, and will have a final resolution date that may range from a few days to a few months in the future.
+Solvers will be asked to produce forecasts until the IFP resolves

 - Will the WHO confirm more than 10 cases of Marburg in 2018?
 (Yes/No)

-- All forecasts will need to be submitted through the API
+- Solver’s forecasts need to be submitted through the API

 Scores will be calculated using a metric which incorporates forecast accuracy and confidence.
 This metric is based on the Brier score, is a quadratic measure of the forecaster’s closeness to ground truth for the outcome that occurs.
 For example, an accurate forecast with 90% confidence for an event that occurs will score four times better than a forecast with 80% confidence.

-As questions will range in duration, milestone check-ins for questions resolved during a certain period will be used to award progress-based incentives.
+As IFPs will range in duration, milestone check-ins for IFPs resolved during a certain period will be used to award progress-based incentives.

 Overall Performance Prizes